openedx/edx-enterprise/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation updated (not only docstrings)
 - [ ] Commits are (reasonably) squashed
 - [ ] Translations are updated
-- [ ] PR author is listed in AUTHORS

 **Post merge:**
 - [ ] Create a tag